-Married couples and civil partners each have a £12,300 exemption, with gains above this usually taxed at a rate depending on their income levels and the type of asset.
+Married couples and civil partners each have a £6,000 exemption, with gains above this usually taxed at a rate depending on their income levels and the type of asset.

-If you jointly own an asset with another person, you can use both of your allowances to double the exempt amount available (£24,600) before capital gains tax is due.
+Similarly, if you jointly own an asset with another person, you can use both of your allowances to double the exempt amount available ($\pm 12,000$) before capital gains tax is due.

-Where taxable income is less than the UK basicrate limit of £37,700 (the roof of the basic rate for income tax minus your personal allowance) the capital gains tax rate for most gains up to the remaining basic-rate band is 10%.
-After this it rises to 20%, while the standard rate for a trust is 20%.
+Where taxable income is less than the UK basic-rate limit of £37,700 (the roof of the basic rate for income tax minus your personal allowance) the capital gains tax rate for most gains up to the remaining basic-rate band is 10%.
+After this, it rises to 20%, while the standard rate for a trust is 20%.

-Gains from the sale of residential properties which are not your main residence are taxed at rates of 18% in the basic-rate band and 28% in the higher or additional-rate bands.
+Gains from the sale of residential properties that are not your main residence are taxed at rates of 18% in the basic-rate band and 28% in the higher or additional-rate bands.

 The rate usually applicable to disposals of residential properties by trustees is 28%.